hhuOS/towboot/README.md

 you'll need git, automake, make and a C compiler for that.

 To boot the disk image in a virtual machine, QEMU is recommended.
-You'll need OVMF for that, too.
-You can either install it via your distribution's package manager or (for `i686`) let the build script download it.
+You'll need OVMF for that, too, but the build script downloads it by itself.

 ### building